New Patients 410-642-5634

 When you are missing one or more teeth, it throws off your bite pattern.
-This affects the way you chew and speak.
+This can affect the way you chew and speak.
 This can also cause additional strain on your facial muscles and can lead to even more dental issues like worn-down teeth or jaw pain.
+Missing teeth also make you more likely to suffer from gum disease, additional tooth loss, and tooth decay.
+Not to mention many people find it embarrassing to have missing teeth.
+Replacing those teeth can improve self-confidence which can have a positive impact on your social and professional life.

 We want to help you avoid these dental concerns by providing timely solutions for tooth replacement, like a dental bridge.
 As your trusted restorative dentist in Westminster, MD, Dr. Bowersox can provide a customized dental bridge that replaces your missing teeth and revitalizes your dental health.